 September 2013 marks my five-year anniversary of blogging at One Woman Marketing.
 When I started, I was a freelance copywriter and marketing consultant trying to eke out a living.
-Now I’m a copywriter for JPL, where I work with global brands on a daily basis.
+Now I’m a copywriter for JPL, where I work with global brands.

 It’s been a crazy ride.
 And it’s been even crazier since the arrival of this little guy.
 I’m currently taking a step back from maintaining One Woman Marketing so that I can focus on my family, my day job, and my other interests.
 If you want to keep in touch, you’ll find occasional updates on my personal blog.

 I’m still passionate about marketing, and will return to One Woman Marketing eventually.
 Right now, I’m not sure when that will be.
 But thank you so much for your support, whether you’re a first-time visitor or a long-time reader.
 You have made this endeavor so rewarding, and so worthwhile.

 Content marketing has been consuming my work life lately.

 Summer is usually a slow time, with clients on vacation.
 But this summer has been anything but slow.
 I spent the past few months buried under two large content marketing projects.
 The first involved a massive content audit; the other involved the planning and creation of 300+ new pages.
 Both gave me the opportunity to put the content marketing tools I’ve been studying to the test.

 Content marketing seems so intuitive when you read about it online.
 But putting it into practice can be anything but intuitive.
 Whether you’re working with a massive eCommerce platform or just juggling a few blog posts, you quickly find that that your work has a habit of growing exponentially every time you check an item off your to-do list.

 (This is probably why Ian Lurie’s guide to creating a content strategy is 652 steps long.)